1994 UK & Ireland Greyhound Racing Year: Summary

 The National Greyhound Racing Club (NGRC) released the annual returns, with totalisator turnover at £87,885,471 and attendances recorded at 3,911,447 from 6393 meetings.

 Westmead Chick trained by Nick Savva was voted Greyhound of the Year after winning the Oaks, Arc, Brighton Belle, Olympic and the Midland Flat.
 Joyful Tidings was voted Irish Greyhound of the Year after winning the 1994 Irish Greyhound Derby.
 Tony Meek won a second successive English Greyhound Derby following the victory of Moral Standards.

 John McGee won the Greyhound Trainer of the Year for the seventh successive year.
 McGee was then involved in a major controversy after losing his licence following a positive urine test for a greyhound called Rabatino in the Peterborough Derby final.
-The NGRC heard the evidence and ruled that he should be suspended for the offence which led to an court battle.
+The NGRC heard the evidence and ruled that he should be suspended for the offence which led to a court battle.
 A high court judge overturned the NGRC suspension just weeks before he claimed his seventh crown but the NGRC in turn would then fight that ruling imposing the sanction.
 McGee returned to Ireland to train and would not be seen in NGRC racing again for four years.